Pejo-306/HMI-Tree-Optimization/README.md

 As previously mentioned, the _Approximate Heavy Hitters_ algorithm uses a CMS to count the update frequency of all nodes.
-Since the optimization algorithm runs in real-time, without knowing in advance the number of times each node will be updated for the lifetime of the system, this algorithm has to run everytime the screen refreshes and needs to keep track of the amount of times nodes have collectively been marked __dirty__ - a variable denoted by _m_.
+Since the optimization algorithm runs in real-time, without knowing in advance the number of times each node will be updated for the lifetime of the system, this algorithm has to run every time the screen refreshes and needs to keep track of the number of times nodes have collectively been marked __dirty__ - a variable denoted by _m_.
 Therefore, all heavy hitters are considered nodes which have been __dirty__ at least _m / k_ times since the system started and are marked consequently as _very dirty_.